 Head, Heart and Hands

-A whole child education integrates the child’s heart, head, and hands.
-Movement and handwork activities across the grades support the achievement of foundational neurological milestones required for academic success.
+A whole child education integrates the many capacities, skills, and awareness of the child.
+In Waldorf education, we often refer to this complex picture through three domains; head, heart and hands.
+Steiner himself saw the human as having three major spheres of development; Will (hands), feeling (heart), and Thinking (head).
+In our curriculum, movement and handwork activities support the achievement of foundational neurological milestones required for academic success.
 Daily encounters with art and music contribute to a healthy imagination and feeling life.
 Thinking blossoms.
 Since our dedicated teachers purposefully cultivate the interrelationship of the child’s physical, emotional and intellectual abilities, our students develop a love of learning.

 A whole child education offers an invigorating curriculum that nourishes the student’s growing capacities for creativity, academic skill, and social awareness at each unique stage of human development.
 While the younger child’s inner life is stimulated via the framework of the fairy tale, folk tale or myth, older students relish the visceral examples of human striving found in biographies of accomplished individuals throughout history.